dbeaudoinfortin/SandBoxSimulator/README.md

 - Implemented in VB .Net.
 I originally chose VB because I wanted a simple drag-and-drop UI designer for Windows forms and a simple way to make use of DirectX, at the expense of the performance of the calculations themselves.
 The goal was to build something for fun and to get going quickly.
 At the time, I felt that Visual Studio's feature set for VB was better than that of C#.
 - Requires Visual Studio 2022.
 - DirectX rendering makes use of the DirectX 9 implementation from the SharpDX library.
 - Ray traced rendering is built from scratch by myself.
+Rays are traced using the usual "backwards" approach of projecting them out of the camera, through the screen, to the objects, and then bouncing them to the lights.
+Once the colour of a pixel is calculated, it is written to a byte buffer.
+At the end of the frame, that buffer is written to a texture and texture is drawn in the scene using DirectX 9.
+Each thread renders their frame independantly, and the frames are presented alternately in a first-come-first-served manner.
 - The solution contains a second project called CS Compatibility.
 The purpose of this project is to build a DLL that sits bewteen SandBox Simulator and a handful of calls to SharpDX, as a work-around for some of the language incompatibilities between C# and VB .Net.
 Since SharpDX is no longer under development, and VB .Net's popularity continues to fall, I doubt the compatibility issues will get resolved.
 I also don't feel it's worth rewriting Sandbox Simulator in another language since its just a fun side project.

 # Future Plans
 There are a number of additions that I have been meaning to implement (one of these days...):